What is meditation?

 I’ve never meditated before.
 How do I start?

-This website is a resource to guide you on your mediation journey.
+This website is a resource to guide you on your meditation journey.
 We have many tools and tips to help you get started and continue a consistent path of mindfulness.

 You can start by checking out these free guided meditations all under 10 minutes for beginners.
 We continue to add more resources as build this site.
-Even some veteran mediators still use guides.
+Even some veteran meditators still use guides.